Roto-Rooter: Early years

+Selling of the company

 In 1980, the Blanc family sold Roto-Rooter Corporation to Cincinnati-based Chemed Corporation.
 Chemed began purchasing independent Roto-Rooter franchises and operating them as company-owned service locations under the newly formed Roto-Rooter Services Company, whose corporate headquarters is in downtown Cincinnati.
-Chemed sold off some of its holdings in Roto-Rooter in both 1984 and 1985, bringing its ownership stake to just below 60%, but launched a bid in 1996 to reacquire the 42% of shares that it had earlier sold off.
+Chemed sold off some of its holdings in Roto-Rooter in both 1984 and 1985, bringing its ownership stake to just below 60%, but launched a bid in 1996 to reacquire the 42% of shares that it had sold off.

 In the 1980s, some Roto-Rooter franchises and company-owned locations began to offer around-the-clock service and general full-service plumbing repair for both residential and commercial customers.
-Today, Roto-Rooter's 24-hour plumbing services represent a major part of the company's business.
+Roto-Rooter's plumbing services represent a major part of the company's business.
 The company has more than 600 service locations operating throughout North America that serve more than 90% of the US population in all fifty states, and more than 40% of the Canadian population.
 Roto-Rooter is the largest provider of plumbing repair and sewer and drain cleaning services in both countries.

-In 2009, Roto-Rooter introduced a book titled Chilling Tales From The Porcelain Seat which featured "true tales of the strange and unexplained things that happen and the Roto-Rooter Heroes that can fix them".
-Roto-Rooter asked its plumbers throughout North America to submit true stories about the odd things they have encountered on the job such as strange items recovered from toilets and sewer pipes.

 International franchise operations have been established in Canada, Japan, the Philippines, Hong Kong, Indonesia, Singapore, Brazil, South Africa, and Australia.

 Corporate identity

-Original Logo
+Original logo

-For the first five years of Roto-Rooter's existence (1935-1940), the company had no official logo and allowed its franchisees to paint their trucks however they saw fit.
+For the first five years of Roto-Rooter's existence (1935–1940), the company had no official logo and allowed its franchisees to paint their trucks however they saw fit.
 Due to copycat imitators, Roto-Rooter unveiled the first official Roto-Rooter logo in November 1940.
 The logo featured the patented Roto-Rooter electric sewer cleaning machine inside of an outline of the United States proclaiming, "A Specialized Service From Coast-to-Coast".
 The new emblem was used on service vehicles, on guarantees, and in all advertising to help homeowners select the original Roto-Rooter.

-1953-1979
+1953–1979

-In 1953, Roto-Rooter updated the logo to a much simpler design which incorporated a new black and white font with “SEWER-DRAIN SERVICE” inside a drainpipe.
+In 1953, Roto-Rooter updated the logo to a much simpler design which incorporated a new black and white font with "SEWER-DRAIN SERVICE" inside a drainpipe.
 This logo was used from 1953 through the 1970s.
 The only update made to this design was switching out the black outline to a blue outline.

-1980-1995
+1980–1995

 By 1980, Roto-Rooter was in need of an updated logo for its service vans and equipment.
 The new logo for the 1980s was a refreshed version of the previous logo.
 The new logo was all blue and eliminated the rightward slant of the previous logo, standing up straight the letters of the Roto-Rooter name.
 The drainpipe portion was also updated to include more waves.